UAE: From July, Dh10,000 fine for unlicensed social media influencers in Abu Dhabi

 Dr Michele Ziolkowski's book was launched by tourism department as part of an initiative to showcase Fujairah's rich past

-Starting July, social media influencers and companies engaged in advertising and advertising activities without a licence will be penalised, according to the Department of Economic Development.
+Starting July, social media influencers and companies engaged in advertising and advertising activities without a licence will be penalised, according to the Department of Economic Development-Abu Dhabi.

 The penalties would amount up to Dh10,000 and could even lead to the closure of the companies.